 OLH and REF

-This page is intended to inform UK-based researchers who may wish to submit material from the Open Library of Humanities journal (ISSN 2056-6700), or other titles that we publish, to the Research Excellence Framework (anticipated in 2020).
+This page is intended to inform UK-based researchers who may wish to submit material from the Open Library of Humanities journal (ISSN 2056-6700), or other titles that we publish, to the Research Excellence Framework.
 Work published in the OLH and its journals fulfils all of the submission criteria for REF as currently set out by HEFCE and its successor, Research England.
 In fact, there are some reasons why the OLH may be a better option for researchers wishing to submit to REF compared to subscription journals.

 OLH is REF-admissable